Koredotcom/android-kore-sdk/docs/CustomTemplateInjection.md

 2.  **Class Definition:** Custom template provider class defination should be as follows.

-**Note**: Your class must have the constructor number and order of parms should be as follows only.
-Please don't change the order and add new params.

 ```java
     class DownloadLinkTemplateProvider : SimpleListViewHolderProvider<Binding>() {
         override fun inflateBinding(parent: ViewGroup, viewType: Int): Binding =